Researching for LGBTQ Health

 Social Justice and Anti-oppression

 Our research looks at how oppression and privilege impact the communities we work with.
-We are concerned not only with oppression related to sexual orientation and gender identity, but also race, poverty, disability, and other identities important to LGBTQ people.
-We are committed to using our results to create positive change for LGBTQ communities.
+We are concerned not only with oppression related to sexual orientation and gender identity, but also race, poverty, disability, and other markers of identity experienced by LGBTQ2S+ people.
+We are committed to using our results to create positive change with LGBTQ2S+ communities.

 Working in partnership

-We work with the communities that our research is about by forming partnerships with LGBTQ organizations and including LGBTQ people in all stages of our research, as well as on our project teams and advisory committees.
-In addition to valuing the knowledge of academics and service providers, we also value people’s lived experience such as being LGBTQ, having mental health or addiction issues, being racialized, or being a service user.
-These different types of knowledge bring important perspective to our work.
+We work with the communities that stand to benefit from our research by forming partnerships with LGBTQ2S+ organizations and include LGBTQ2S+ people in all stages of our research, as well as on our project teams and advisory committees.
+We value the knowledge of academics, service providers, and lived experience such as being LGBTQ2S+, being part of the consumer/survivor/mad community, having mental health or substance use issues, BIPOC, or having experiences of racism including anti-Indigenous and anti-Black racism.
+We also recognize that these categories intersect, and that many members of communities have both personal and professional experience that is relevant to our research questions.

-We are committed to having a reciprocal relationship with LGBTQ communities.
+We are committed to having a reciprocal relationship with LGBTQ2S+ communities.
 We want our partnerships to benefit everyone, including community members, service providers, and/or academic partners.

 Accountability

-We are committed to ethical research practices with LGBTQ communities.
+We recognize the historical and contemporary oppression of LGBTQ2S+ communities by researchers and psychiatric institutions.
+In that context, we are committed to ethical research practices with our stakeholder communities.
 This includes respecting privacy and confidentiality.
-We also hold ourselves accountable to the LGBTQ communities more broadly, in terms of doing research that benefits these communities and is consistent with community values.
+We also hold ourselves accountable to the LGBTQ2S+ communities more broadly, in terms of doing research that benefits these communities and is consistent with community values.
+Our team works to hold one another accountable regarding our ongoing un/learning and action on racism and colonization.

 Holistic health

-We recognize that health includes the interrelation of the physical, mental and spiritual.
+Our team operates from a ‘social and societal determinants of health’ framework.
+This means that we appreciate that social factors, including structural and interpersonal discrimination and experiences of violence and/or trauma, have a major impact on the health of individuals and communities.
+We recognize that health includes the interrelation of the physical, mental, emotional and spiritual.
 We also acknowledge that there are many different definitions of health relevant to our communities, including culturally specific ways of describing and defining health.